ClusterHQ/flocker/docs/architecture/volume-manager.rst

 The branch name is stored as a user attribute on the ZFS dataset.
 Dataset names can be the branch human readable names, since only one Flocker instance will ever be setting them.

-In cases where we can’t use attributes the data will be in a local database of some sort, I guess.
+In cases where we can’t use attributes the data will be in a local database of some sort.
 E.g. ZFS properties are inherited automatically (not the behavior we want), which might lead to some corrupt state in crashes if the low-level APIs don’t allow bypassing this…